vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/AzureDevOps/AZdevops_Intro.md

    * Now here i am choosing full access
    * fill the details and click create
    ![Preview](./Images/azdevops31.png)
-   * once token is created copy some where, if not after closing the window it not be see.
+   * once token is created copy some where, if not after closing the window it not be seen.
    ![Preview](./Images/azdevops32.png)
    ![Preview](./Images/azdevops33.png)